dani0548161-a11y/my-project/README.md

 ## Known Limitations

 - **Single-homed WAN at the DC.** `DC-WAN-RTR` is a single point of failure for everything leaving the site.
-- **No direct core peer-link in the DC.** The two DC core switches are not directly cabled; their HSRP hellos traverse the access layer.
-Adding a core-to-core Port-Channel is the first improvement to make.
+- **No peer-link between the DC Spines.** `DC-Spine-1` and `DC-Spine-2` are not directly cabled; their HSRP hellos traverse the Leaf layer.
+Adding a direct Port-Channel between them is the first improvement to make.
 - **No Internet edge.** This is a private WAN only — NAT, DMZ and Internet breakout are out of scope.
 - **No tunnel failure detection.** The eBGP session over Tunnel0 gives partial protection, but a silent IPsec failure with the TCP session intact would black-hole traffic.
 IP SLA + object tracking is the fix and is documented, not deployed.